PLANTAR INCISIONAL MODEL IN RAT (BRENNAN MODEL)

 In the plantar incision model, von Frey filaments are applied medial to the incision between sutures.

 Paw withdrawal threshold (PWT) is assessed using the up-down method (Chaplan et al., 1994) for both the ipsilateral and contralateral hind paws 3 times prior to surgery.
 The peak tactile mechanical allodynia is observed 24 hours after surgery.
 At that time, PWT is assessed again and animals with ipsilateral PWT ≤3.0g are included in the subsequent testing of the asset’s efficacy to treat mechanical allodynia in rats with plantar incision.
+Animals are balanced across treatment groups based on body weight and post-surgery PWT.
 In the plantar incision model, von Frey filaments are applied medial to the incision between sutures (X on Figure 2).

 Figure 2: Filaments are applied medial to the incision between the sutures, marked with an X on the diagram.